-If you are served with a lawsuit and fail to answer within 45 days, a recent Supreme Court of Georgia Supreme case makes it easier to file a late answer, rather than facing automatic judgment by default without your day in court.
+If you are served with a lawsuit and fail to answer within 45 days, a recent Supreme Court of Georgia case makes it easier to file a late answer.
+So, rather than facing automatic judgment by default, you may still have your day in court.
 The following discussion summarizes the holding in the Court’s recent decision, which further promotes Georgia’s policy of deciding cases based on the facts or “on the merits.”

 In Georgia, after service of a complaint, the defendant typically has 30 days to respond.
 If a defendant fails to respond within those 30 days, the case is deemed to be “in default.”
 By statute, a defendant receives a grace period of an additional 15 days to automatically “open default,” without admitting to the plaintiff’s allegations, under O.C.G.A. § 9-11-55(a).